itsolutionsfactory/dbcut/README.md

 Indeed, we filter the roles based on a value from the permission table, but we do retrieved all permissions associated to this role.

 In the above example, it makes sense that the admin role has all permissions.

-If you want more detailed examples, please take a look at the files in the `./demo` directory.